rjdeliveryomaha/courierinvoice/README.md

   * Ticket Entry and Dispatch page for drivers with dispatch privileges.
 Described below.

   * Active Tickets page for drivers with dispatch privileges.
 Described below.

+  * Change Password

+    + Provides a simple form to update the password

 - Dispatchers